 Human interest in communication with animals (and possibly vice versa) has been around for a long time, via speaking, signing, and/or even painting.

 Using sign language with chimpanzee Chimpsky and gorilla Koko in scientific studies is one example.
 And speech language with parrots is another.

 Basic knowledge of a signed language can be an useful communication for firefigthers, police officers and other professional civic servants, as well as scuba divers, stock traders, and more.

 Naturally, cultural awareness and language competency is a must when working with Deaf and Hard of Hearing people in any settings.

-You can talk conveniently in sign language with your mouth full or talk through windows of a building from a distance.You can also talk lively in loud discos or whisper in a church or a library.
-You can be sure that nobody can overhear you through a door (a window that's a different story) or even you can have a private talk in public (at your own risk) where nobody knows sign language.
+You can talk conveniently in sign language with your mouth full or talk through windows of a building from a distance.You can also talk (in signing) lively in loud discos or whisper (yes, in signing) in a church or a library.
+You can be sure that nobody can overhear you through a door (for a window, that's a different story) or even you can have a private talk in public (at your own risk) where nobody knows sign language.

 These are some ASL lessons, tutorials, and tips that ASL students and language enthusiasts can explore and learn some ASL on their own relaxing pace.